Journal Information & Policies

 Peer Review Process

-All submissions will be screened by editors and reviewed by at least two editors and one anonymous peer reviewer.
-All contributors to the journal are asked to serve as reviewers for other constributions; at the moment, no outside reviewers are consulted.
-The typical time taken to conduct a review is approximately one month.
+All submissions will initially be screened by the Editor and one member of the Editor Board.
+Submissions that are accepted will then be reviewed by another member of the Editorial Board and one anonymous peer reviewer.
+All contributors to the journal are asked to serve as the anonymous peer reviewers; at the moment, no outside reviewers are consulted.
+The complete review process takes between 1-3 months.

-This journal will be published annually.
+This journal will be published once or twice annually, depending on the number of accepted submissions.
 Journal items will be published collectively rather than individually.

 Open Access Policy